dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps-in-microsoft-intune.md

 ## Deploy an app
-In this procedure, you'll deploy the app to selected groups of devices or users.
+In this procedure, you'll deploy an app to selected groups of devices or users.

 ### To deploy an app